trapcodeio/cryptocurrency-price-kit/readme.md

 # Cryptocurrency Price Kit
 ###### STAGE: `DEVELOPMENT`
-The best price kit you need when working with cryptocurrencies with multiple providers support.
+The best Nodejs price kit you need when working with cryptocurrencies with multiple providers support.

 ## Goal
  - To provide a simple and easy to use API for working with cryptocurrency prices.